Should I fight a New York DWI Charge?

-Being convicted for a New York DUI is a serious offense that carries harsh consequences such as:
+Being convicted for a New York DWI is a serious offense that carries harsh consequences such as:

 - Suspension or Revocation of your Driver’s license

 - Installation of Ignition Interlock device in your car

 - limit your ability to travel abroad

 Unless you are willing to accept all the penalties associated with a New York DWI, it is important that you speak to a New York DWI lawyer about fighting the charges against you.
 Having an experienced DWI attorney represent you in court can make all the difference.
 Our DWI lawyer may be able to have charges against you reduced or even dismissed entirely.

 Is it possible to win a New York DWI case?

 Yes – it is completely possible to win a New York DWI case.
 Whether you will win or lose the case depends mainly upon two factors: